IvanxAj/C90-compiler/docs/notes.md

 - Nested scopes work as expected, with a new scope created and popped at the end in `CompoundStatement` codegen
 - For now just support initialisted declaration only `int a = 5;` as we dont have the assignment operator yet - next thing to do

+**08/09/2023** Operators

+- Finished assignment, and started other arithmetic operators.
+Need to consider how to efficiently use registers - especially when expressions start being chained eg `int a = 1 + 2 + 3 + 4 + 5` results in `Addition` recursively from left to right.
+Can't really implement any kind of liveness analysis.
+Have hardcoded whatever register optimisations I could think of for add - fine for now.
+Might have to start storing stuff on the stack?